If you came directly to this page you may wish to read an introduction to this section first.

 Rocca di Cave (you may wish to see it from Castel S. Pietro)

 Cave is a town on the road from Palestrina to Genazzano and Rocca di Cave was a small castle of the Colonna at the top of the mountain behind Cave.
 It has approximately the same altitude as Capranica and it is easily identifiable for the huge round tower of the castle.
-Today the tower is utilized as an observatory by Hipparcos, an association of people fond of astronomy - external link - it opens in another window.
+Today the tower is utilized as an observatory by Hipparcos, a group of people fond of astronomy.